loader

 Gig ReviewsReviews

-[Review] Mudvayne @ Hordern Pavillion, Sydney 16/02/2024
+[Review] Mudvayne @ Hordern Pavilion, Sydney 16/02/2024

-After 18 long years between Australian tours, a 12 year hiatus and no new music since 2009 you cannot tell a single person in this venue that the masters of math metal, Mudvayne, are no longer relevant.
 With the loco ones, Coal Chamber in tow this is a neat little package of nu metal goodness we could only dream of.

+Before we knew it the lights dimmed, Mr. Sandman eerily echoed through the PA, melting into John Carpenter’s Halloween theme.
+Suddenly, Coal Chamber’s neon-lit amps flared to life.
 From the first note we are treated to a meticulously selected set list from their near 30 year catalogue.

 Who ever decided on opening with Loco into Fiend into Big Truck obviously knows what fans want.
 Each track going harder, louder and more energetic.

 We were last treated to fresh Coal Chamber in 2015, the stand out track being IOU Nothing which goes down very well with the crowd mostly here for the early 00s hits.
+Dez Fafara stalked the stage like a man possessed, somehow managing to be both ferocious and totally in control.
+Between songs, he connected with the crowd effortlessly, he is in a league of his own!

 If you asked most Mudvayne fan their seminal album, you’ll more than likely get the answer of 2001’s LD50.
 It was an incredibly important album of its time and influentials and plethora of bands.